whitschroder/illustration/_sources/rhino.md

 Alternatively, you might want to split a line into multiple segments.
 Type Split in the Command window, and the follow the directions to split a line, in a similar fashion to the Trim command (the latter deletes line segments, while Split separates them).

+## Adding Fill for Rocks and Other Objects

+To add a fill or hatch to rocks or other objects, follow the same steps as adding fill to soils.
+The easiest way to add multiple hatches is to turn off the sketch and soils, leaving only the outlines of the rocks and the lots.
+Then select Drafting -> Hatch.
+Ensure that the Boundary option is checked, then begin adding hatches.
+Toggle the CombineRegions on and off while adding hatches so that each rock has its own fill.
+Zoom in to make sure you are adding fill to small areas that may have slight overlap.
+The fastest approach is to add hatches with the CombineRegions option set to No for all rocks that have no overlap, which should be the majority of rocks.
+Then press Enter.
+Then with CombineRegions set to Yes, add hatches to the rocks that have multiple parts, and press Enter for each rock.
+Note that any objects extending outside of excavation boundaries will not require a hatch.
+For example, hypothetical rock shapes often extend outside of the excavation boundaries and do not represent closed curves; thus, they can not have a fill added.
+Another approach is to lock the Lots layer to only select rocks and other objects.
+Then you can add hatches to the rocks without worrying about areas that overlap with lots.
+However, rocks and other objects along the excavation boundaries will require the Lots layer to be unlocked and selectable.
+Note that any hatches can be combined or separated with the Group and Ungroup options from the Command window.

+## Exporting to Adobe Illustrator

+Once the basic outline of the drawing is complete, turn on and unlock all layers except the scanned Sketch.
+Optionally, add a simple scale bar using a single polyline that represents about half the dimension of the excavation unit (for example, for a 2 x 2 m unit, use a scale of 1 m).
+Left click and drag in the view port to select all elements.
+Go to File -> Export Selection.
+Save as type Adobe Illustrator (*.ai).
+Keep the export options as Snapshot of current view and RGB.